anxin16/Capstone-Project-3/Capstone_Report/readme.md

 ### 3. Tokenizing Text
 Tokenization can be defined as the process of breaking down or splitting textual data into smaller meaningful components called tokens.

 **Sentence tokenization** is the process of splitting a text corpus into sentences that act as the first level of tokens which the corpus is comprised of.
-This is also known as sentence segmentation , because we try to segment the text into meaningful sentences.
+This is also known as sentence segmentation, because we try to segment the text into meaningful sentences.

 **Word tokenization** is the process of splitting or segmenting sentences into their constituent words.
 A sentence is a collection of words, and with tokenization we essentially split a sentence into a list of words that can be used to reconstruct the sentence.
 ```python